Four notes. That's all it takes to create the raw material for a hundred songs.

 Mathematically, if you have four notes and allow repeats, you can build 256 unique four-note sequences.

 Now imagine each of those four-note combinations as a melodic seed.
+Not a full song, just a fragment.
+And fragments are how real songs start.

 Step 1: Choose Your Four Notes